anoma/nspec/docs/arch/system/state/resource_machine/data_structures/transaction/transaction.md

 ## `delta`

-Transaction delta is computed from delta parameters of actions in that transaction.
-It represents the total quantity change per resource kind induced by the transaction, which is also referred to as _transaction balance_.
+Transaction delta is a hash of _transaction balance_ - the total quantity change per resource kind induced by the transaction.
+It isn't computed from the transaction balance directly by applying a hash function to it, but rather by using the homomoprhic properties of `deltaHash`: adding action deltas together results in transaction delta.